jpmorganchase/modular/docs/esm-views/known-limitations.md

-particularly relevant in case the `peerDependency` in question is stateful: suppose, for example, that one of your ESM Views depends on `react@17.0.1`, but one of your dependencies on the CDN depend on `react@>16.8.0` (pretty common if the dependency use hooks).
-Depending on the moment that yor dependency was first requested from the CDN (and the version of your CDN), it can come with _any_ version of React hardcoded, resulting in two different versions of React loaded onto the page, hooks failing and the ESM view crashing.
+particularly relevant in case the `peerDependency` in question is stateful: suppose, for example, that one of your ESM Views depends on `react@17.0.1`, but one of your dependencies on the CDN depend on `react@>16.8.0` (pretty common if the dependency uses hooks).
+Depending on the moment that your dependency was first requested from the CDN (and the version of your CDN), it can come with _any_ version of React hardcoded, resulting in two different versions of React loaded onto the page, hooks failing and the ESM view crashing.